pythonkenyard/overeddit/README.md

 ## Future additions
 option to delete comments
 option to overwrite then delete comments.
+Note: This was a quick 1-2hr script from my part. there is not much documentation and formatting probably isnt great, but it gets the job done.

 ## Background
 in May 2023 Reddit announced changes to its policies which will force out any 3rd party apps.